anordal/shellharden/how_to_do_things_safely_in_bash.md

 ### Those exceptional cases where you actually intend to split the string

-Example with `\v` as delimiter (note the second occurence):
+These examples split the string `$s` using `\v` as separator (which occurs twice in each example).

+Split to separate variables:

+    IFS=$'\v' read -rd '' a b rest < <(printf '%s\v' "$s") || true

+Split to an array:

-    IFS=$'\v' read -d '' -ra a < <(printf '%s\v' "$s") || true
+    IFS=$'\v' read -rd '' -a a < <(printf '%s\v' "$s") || true

+Using `read` to split the string avoids wildcard expansion and can be used for any separator byte except NUL (NUL can't be assigned to any variable, IFS included).

-This avoids wildcard expansion, and it works no matter if the delimiter is `\n`.
-The second occurence of the delimiter preserves the last element if it's empty.
-For some reason, the `-d` option must come first, so putting the options together as `-rad ''`, which is tempting, doesn't work.
-Because read returns nonzero in this case, it must be guarded against errexit (`|| true`) if that is enabled.
+The second occurence of the separator is necessary to preserve the last element in case it is empty.
+The `-d ''` makes it work if the separator is `\n`.
+Because read returns nonzero when it encounters the end of our string, it must be guarded against errexit (`|| true`) if that is enabled.
 Tested with bash 4.0, 4.1, 4.2, 4.3 and 4.4.

 Alternatively, for bash 4.4:

     readarray -td $'\v' a < <(printf '%s\v' "$s")

+Readarray also works with NUL as a separator, but not separators above 127.

+    readarray -td $'\0' a < <(find -print0)

 How to begin a bash script
 --------------------------